 The Risk Manager manages the risk processes including the roll out of the risk management programme and reports to the ARCC on its implementation on a regular basis.

-The Board is the ultimate responsible for ensuring the effectiveness of the Risk Management System.
-More precisely the Risk Management Team is responsible for leading the risk management system, whose purpose is to identify, measure, control, manage, and report on an ongoing basis the risks to which OneLife is exposed.
+The Risk Management Department is responsible for leading the risk management system, whose purpose is to identify, measure, control, manage, and report on an ongoing basis the risks to which OneLife is exposed.

 This includes: